Union Berlin back on top of Bundesliga with last-second win - WHIZ News

 Union was heading for defeat until the 79th minute when substitute Kevin Behrens headed an equalizer to Nico Elvedi’s first-half goal for Gladbach.
 Right at the end, Doekhi surged through a crowd of players to head in Jamie Leweling’s cross from a corner routine, sparking wild celebrations from Union’s players and fans.

-Union goes back to being one point ahead of Bayern Munich, which routed Mainz 6-2 on Saturday.
+Union goes back to being one point ahead of Bayern Munich, which routed Mainz 6-2 on Saturday, with three games until the Bundesliga pauses for the World Cup.

+Midfielder Rani Khedira said it showed “the character in this squad” that Union can keep up its form despite a packed schedule in the Bundesliga and Europa League.
+Khedira paid tribute to the “crazy fans” packing Union’s terraces for driving the team to victory.

-Union had earlier celebrated what it thought was the winning goal in the 87th before video review found Kevin Trimmel was narrowly offside.
-It was the second time VAR went against Union after ruling Rani Khedira’s shot in the first half had deflected in off teammate Sheraldo Becker’s elbow.
+Union had earlier celebrated what it thought was the winning goal in the 87th before video review found Christopher Trimmel was narrowly offside.
+It was the second time VAR went against Union after ruling Khedira’s shot in the first half had deflected in off teammate Sheraldo Becker’s elbow.

-After Elvedi’s 33rd-minute header gave Gladbach the lead at a corner, substitute Behrens responded in the 79th by beating goalkeeper Tobias Sippel to score, though he was struck by Sippel’s fist in the process.
+After Elvedi’s 33rd-minute header gave Gladbach the lead at a corner, substitute Behrens responded in the 79th by beating goalkeeper Tobias Sippel to score, though he was struck by Sippel’s fist in the process as the ‘keeper tried to punch the ball away.
 Behrens collapsed to the ground before recovering to celebrate with teammates.
-He was able to play on and nearly scored again three minutes later.
+He was able to play on and nearly scored again three minutes later, and finished the game with a bruise and swelling on his right cheekbone.

 AP World Cup coverage: https://apnews.com/hub/world-cup